-In 2012, USACE provided us with a list of all documented interactions between dredges and sturgeon reported along the U.S. East Coast; reports dated as far back as 1990.
-This list included four incidents of sturgeon captured in dredge buckets.
+In 2012, you (USACE) provided us with a list of all documented interactions between dredges and sturgeon reported along the U.S. East Coast; reports dated as far back as 1990.
+The list includes five incidents of sturgeon capture in dredge buckets, of which four are considered credible.
 These include the capture of a decomposed Atlantic sturgeon in Wilmington Harbor in 2001.
 The condition of this fish indicated it was not killed during the dredging operation and was likely dead on the bottom or in the water column and merely scooped up by the dredge bucket.
-Another record was of the capture of an Atlantic sturgeon in Wilmington Harbor in 1998; however, this record is not verified and not considered reliable.
+Another record was the reported lethal capture of an Atlantic sturgeon in Wilmington Harbor in 1998 (NMFS 1998); however, this record was never verified.
 An Atlantic sturgeon was captured in a clamshell bucket, deposited in the dredge scow, and released apparently unharmed during dredging operations at BIW in 2001 (Maine DMR 2002).
-On April 30, 2003, a shortnose sturgeon was captured in a clam-shell bucket dredge operating in the BIW sinking basin in the Kennebec River; the fish was nearly cut in half.
+On April 30, 2003, a shortnose sturgeon was captured in a clam-shell bucket dredge operating in the BIW sinking basin; the fish was nearly cut in half.
 This fish was killed during the last hour of a 24-hour a day dredging operation that had been ongoing for approximately six weeks.
 One shortnose sturgeon was captured in a clamshell bucket and detected in the dredge scow on June 1, 2009 during dredging operations at BIW.
 Observer coverage at dredging operations at the BIW facility has been 100 percent for approximately 20 years, with dredging occurring every one to two years.

 Monitoring has been ongoing at dredging projects associated with the Tappan Zee Bridge replacement project on the Hudson River.
 The first stage of dredging occurred in 2013.
 Two dredges were used between August 2 and October 30, 2013 and a total of 844,120 cy of material were removed using a bucket dredge.
 NMFS-approved observers were present to monitor 100 percent of all dredging.
 All dredge observer forms were submitted to us on December 31, 2013.
 While fish and other biological materials were observed in 279 loads (out of approximately 1,500), no shortnose or Atlantic sturgeon were observed.
-Dredging occurred again in 2015 with approximately 150,000 cy of material removed; observer coverage was 100 percent and no shortnose or Atlantic sturgeon.
+Dredging occurred again in 2015 with approximately 150,000 cy of material removed; observer coverage was 100 percent and no shortnose or Atlantic sturgeon were observed.
+The area where dredging occurred is a high use area for shortnose and Atlantic sturgeon.